-Criminal background checks and drug screening may be a requirement at affiliated clinical sites utilized for training in Allied Health Sciences and Nursing programs.
+Criminal background checks and drug screening may be a requirement at affiliated clinical sites utilized for training in Health Sciences programs.
 Based on the results of these checks, an affiliated clinical site may determine to not allow your presence at their facility.
 This would result in your inability to successfully complete the requirements of the program.
 Students will be responsible for the costs of the background check.
 Additionally, a criminal background may preclude licensure or employment.
 More information is available from your program director.

 Students may be required to undergo a physical exam/health verification prior to enrollment.
 Students will be responsible for the cost of the physical examination and required immunizations and/or testing.